weecology/lab-manual/UF-Policies:-IACUC-Forms-and-training.md

 ### Once Completed

 Register at my.iacuc.ufl.edu/ as "study staff".
+(If you are not on campus, you will need to use VPN to access my.iacuc.)

 Refresher courses will be required periodically.